 Perhaps most striking, though, was Manchester By The Sea, where the flaws of the teacher comprised their own lesson.
 Casey Affleck’s Lee knows more about suffering than just about anyone, but constructively coping isn’t a luxury he’s been afforded.
 So when his nephew, Patrick, loses his father, he can’t find much of value to say—neither platitudes like Rogers’ nor coping fantasies like Ma’s.
 Knowledge is imparted instead by osmosis; by the raw outbursts he allows his nephew to see.
 Here the needs are, interestingly, inverted: Patrick isn’t a wide-eyed child grasping for answers, he’s a teen who believes himself to be coping just fine.
 Lee is tasked with imparting a messier lesson—to let Patrick know that he isn’t fine, that none of us are.
 That grief was never meant to be easy or quick.
 As we watch Lee himself mourn, destructively, through Patrick’s eyes, empty reassurances thaw into something harder to name.
 It isn’t okay.
 It was never supposed to be.

 This pattern would continue—is continuing—on plenty of fronts.
-Coming of age stories may be the most common vehicle for the unsubtle communication, with many recent films featuring a seminal third act conversation between a young protagonist and an adult mentor, speaking with a candor they’d otherwise avoided.
+Coming of age stories may be the most common vehicle for unsubtle communication, with many recent films featuring a seminal third act conversation between a young protagonist and an adult mentor, speaking with a candor they’d otherwise avoid.
 And sometimes the proxy isn’t a child at all, but an onscreen audience—free of all context and thereby a similarly blank slate2.
-Regardless of the recipient, the outcome is the same: the unadorned expression of shared emotional truths.
-Not because they are new or surprising, but precisely because they are obvious.
-Maybe by reiterating thsee answers that hide in plain sight, we can shake loose the dread that obscures them.
+Regardless of the recipient, the outcome is the same: the unadorned expression of shared emotional truth.
+We crave these lessons not because they are new or surprising, but precisely because they are already known to us.
+Maybe by reiterating those answers that hide in plain sight, we can shake loose the dread that obscures them.

 Words fail: unfiltered anguish